Toronto Area Interfaith Council

 Zenji Nio to receive Special Award at the Mayor's Breakfast

-Toronto Faith Leaders express condolences to the victims of Christchurch attacks
+Toronto Faith Leaders express compassion for all victims of the Coronavirus.

-The Interfaith Leaders of Toronto express their condolences to all who perished in the Christchurch attacks.
-We pray to God/Guan Yin for peace among peoples of various religions and diverse backgrounds and condemn violence and hate in all forms.
+The Interfaith Leaders of Toronto express their condolences to all victims of Coronavirus We pray to God/Guan Yin for healing among peoples of various religions and diverse backgrounds and a speedy recovery from these troubling times.

 Our meetings are held at the Archdiocese of Toronto and are attended by faith leaders from all of the major religious traditions including Bahai, Buddhism, Christianity, Catholicism, Hinduism, Islam, Judaism, Latter-Day Saints, Scientology, Wicca, Zoroastrianism and more in an atmosphere of understanding and cooperation among all communities.
 For though God may be seen as Kannon for Buddhists, Jesus for Christians; Eeshwar for Hindus and Allah for Muslims, there is a common ground on which we can build bridges between all communities.
 Similarly, though Jews follow the Torah, Christians the Bible, Hindus the Gita, Muslims the Koran and Buddhists the Lotus Sutra, there are mutual areas of discussion and dialogue to be had between each group.
 Have a tour of our website and drop us an email if you would like more information or would like to attend one of our meetings.